carpentries-incubator/machine-learning-novice-sklearn/_episodes/06-neural-networks.md

 - "Create a perceptron to encode a simple function."
 - "Understand that a single perceptron cannot solve a problem requiring non-linear separability."
 - "Understand that layers of perceptrons allow non-linear separable problems to be solved."
-- "Train a multilayer perceptron using scikit-learn."
+- "Train a multi-layer perceptron using scikit-learn."
-- "Evaluate the accuracy of a multilayer perceptron using real input data."
+- "Evaluate the accuracy of a multi-layer perceptron using real input data."
 - "Understand that cross validation allows the entire data set to be used in the training process."
 keypoints:
 - "Perceptrons are artificial neurons which build neural networks."